-Results 1–10 of 30 for "Curriculum"X related to "Advising the President on STEM education" Refine Your Search Refine Your Search TopicEducation (60)HIV & AIDS (7)Children (6)Learning & memory (5)Personality (5) 11 more... [+] Testing issues (4)Race (3)Schizophrenia (2)Sleep (2)Bullying (1)Death & dying (1)Depression (1)Emotional health (1)Law & psychology (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorBenjamin, Ludy T. Jr. (3)Dwyer, Carol (2)Nogare, Mario A. (2)Puente, Antonio E. (2)Arnold, J. David (1) 25 more... [+] Bowleg, Lisa (1)Brabeck, Mary (1)Carey, Michael P. (1)Davidson, Margaret (1)Dollinger, Stephen J. (1)Eagleston, Jean R. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Forsyth, Andrew D. (1)Fujitsubo, Lani C. (1)Graham, Sandra (1)Greider, Jack J. (1)Jeffrey, Jill (1)Kain, Craig (1)Kratochwill, Tom (1)LaVoie, Allan L. (1)Leal, Linda (1)Lucariello, Joan (1)McCombs, Barbara (1)Moffett, Mary Margaret (1)O'Leary, Ann (1)Renner, Michael J. (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Whitcomb, David H. (1)Hide details Results 1–10 of 30 Previous 1 2 3 ...
+Results 1–10 of 30 for "Curriculum"X related to "Advising the President on STEM education" Refine Your Search Refine Your Search TopicEducation (25)Children (5)Learning & memory (4)HIV & AIDS (3)Personality (3) 7 more... [+] Race (2)Sleep (2)Bullying (1)Death & dying (1)Suicide (1)Teens (1)Testing issues (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorBenjamin, Ludy T. Jr. (1)Bowleg, Lisa (1)Brabeck, Mary (1)Carey, Michael P. (1)Dollinger, Stephen J. (1) 17 more... [+] Dwyer, Carol (1)Eagleston, Jean R. (1)Forsyth, Andrew D. (1)Fujitsubo, Lani C. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kratochwill, Tom (1)LaVoie, Allan L. (1)Lucariello, Joan (1)McCombs, Barbara (1)Moffett, Mary Margaret (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Stierhem, Carolyn (1)Watson, David L. (1)Woods, Paul I. (1)Zimbardo, Philip G. (1)Hide details Results 1–10 of 30 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Using Praise to Enhance Student Resilience and Learning OutcomesPraise is constructive feedback given to students by teachers and others on specific academic products.
 Praise refers only to positive feedback; feedback alone can be either positive or negative.Curriculum 2.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 3.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
 Having choices allows children to feel that they have control or ownership over their own learning.
-This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 4.Lesson 4: Drugs That Alter ConsciousnessA discussion of psychopharmacology, psychoactive drugs, addiction, tolerance and dependence.Curriculum 5.Illustrative Learning Objectives Detailed outline of the insufficient as well as acceptable objectives that are needed to have a successful academic career.Curriculum 6.Discussion/Essay QuestionsPrompts for students to discuss usefulness of hypnosis, factors present in a teenage addiction and explanations for dreams.Curriculum 7.How Do My Students Think: Diagnosing Student ThinkingTeachers and researchers generally refer to preinstructional knowledge as preconceptions.
-Pre-assessment of student academic skills and student knowledge may not accurately reflect actual pupil skill and knowledge.Curriculum 8.Classroom ManagementTeachers concerned with classroom management typically need help with two issues: preventing discipline problems and dealing with current discipline problems.
+This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 4.Lesson 2: Sleeping and DreamingA lesson covering the stages of sleep, REM, quiet and active sleep, and disorders such as insomnia, narcolepsy, jet lag and apnea.Curriculum 5.Lesson 4: Drugs That Alter ConsciousnessA discussion of psychopharmacology, psychoactive drugs, addiction, tolerance and dependence.Curriculum 6.How Do My Students Think: Diagnosing Student ThinkingTeachers and researchers generally refer to preinstructional knowledge as preconceptions.
+Pre-assessment of student academic skills and student knowledge may not accurately reflect actual pupil skill and knowledge.Curriculum 7.Classroom ManagementTeachers concerned with classroom management typically need help with two issues: preventing discipline problems and dealing with current discipline problems.
 Researchers have established two systems to help promote an orderly learning environment: positive behavior support, and social and emotional learning.
-Curriculum 9.Activity 3.2: NarcissismNarcissism is sometimes called the personality disorder of our society, with many people displaying some of its traits.Curriculum 10.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
+Curriculum 8.Activity 3.2: NarcissismNarcissism is sometimes called the personality disorder of our society, with many people displaying some of its traits.Curriculum 9.Discussion/Essay QuestionsPrompts for students to discuss usefulness of hypnosis, factors present in a teenage addiction and explanations for dreams.Curriculum 10.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
 For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 30 for "Curriculum"X related to "Advising the President on STEM education"